Champmeslé

 Charles Chevillet, sieur de Champmeslé, (20 October 1642 – 22 August 1701) was a 17th-century French actor and playwright (see Troupe of the Comédie-Française in 1680).

+Biography

-Champmeslé made his theatre debut in 1665 in a troupe of the province and married Marie Desmares in Rouen on 9 January 1666.
+Champmeslé made his theatre debut in 1665 in a troupe of the province, and married Marie Desmares in Rouen on 9 January 1666.
 He then played at the Théâtre du Marais then at the Hôtel de Bourgogne and became one of the first sociétaires of the Comédie-Française.

 When he died, coming out of a tavern, the priest of Saint-Sulpice refused the funeral service and Champmeslé was buried in the garden of his house in Asnières.

 Champmeslé also wrote less than a dozen theatre plays, including some in collaboration with Jean de La Fontaine.

+Works

 He wrote several comedies such as: